nodiscc/xsrv/docs/installation/server-preparation.md

 tty.CHANGEME.org # gotty
 ```

-_Alternatively, you can add [hosts](https://en.wikipedia.org/wiki/Hosts_%28file%29) entries on your client devices._
+_Alternatively, you can add [hosts](https://en.wikipedia.org/wiki/Hosts_%28file%29) entries on your client devices for each domain name._

 _Public DNS records are required to obtain Let's Encrypt SSL/TLS (HTTPS) certificates._

 ## Operating System

-Roles in this collection are designed to run against minimal [Debian](https://www.debian.org/) [_Stable_](https://wiki.debian.org/DebianStable) systems: [Install Debian manually](DEBIAN.md) or use a preconfigured Debian installation image from your hosting provider.
+Roles in this collection are designed to run against minimal [Debian](https://www.debian.org/) [_Stable_](https://wiki.debian.org/DebianStable) systems: [Install Debian](../../appendices/debian.md) or use a preconfigured Debian installation image from your hosting provider.

 ## Ansible requirements